 Security in Digital Wallets and Identity Verification

-As the number of digital wallet users grows, there is an urgent need to beef-up security on these wallets.
-Banks and other financial institutes with digital wallet services use KYC to filter customers during the onboarding process.
+As the number of digital wallet users grows, there is an urgent need to beef up security on these wallets.
+Banks and other financial institutes with digital wallet services use KYC to filter customers during onboarding.
 It requires clear-cut ID verification of the customer through the documents they provide.
-Here, accurate identity verification plays a considerable role in stopping identity theft and other security breaches to the system.
+Here, accurate identity verification plays a considerable role in stopping identity theft and other security breaches in the system.

 Identity verification is a valuable tool during remote user onboarding for digital wallets.
 Once you verify your identity, the digital wallet is upgraded with security features like biometric technology to safeguard your data.

 With a digital wallet, people can carry their payment methods and important identification virtually on their smartphones or other digital devices, eliminating the need for a physical wallet stuffed with cards.
 This streamlines the checkout process, reduces the risk of card loss or theft, and allows for quick and secure online and physical transactions.